howardjmn/NeighborhoodMap/readme.md

 - map markers to identify popular destinations or places I’d like to visit
 - a search function to easily discover these destinations
 - a listview to support simple browsing of all destinations
-- a third-party API that provide additional information about each of these destinations (I used http://www.brewerydb.com/developers, API Key 0d1c7bd898b81732618aa3295f808828)
+- a third-party API that provide additional information about each of these destinations.
+I used the Weather Underground API (https://www.wunderground.com/weather/api/d/docs, API Key 3f71928e9073dc9f).

-##Usage Instructions
+## Usage Instructions
 ====================

-The application shows a Google Map of the University of Minnesota area, with several breweries designated with markers on the map.
-A search box can be used to filter the list of breweries.
+The application allows the user to select a city from a list, then shows a Google Map of the selected city with weather stations designated by markers on the map.
+A search box can be used to filter the list of weather stations.
+Clicking one of the markers or a name from the list opens an InfoWindow with current weather conditions for that station.

 The application can be run directly from the [GitHub Repository](https://rawgit.com/howardjmn/NeighborhoodMap/master/index.html)